-Q. What are the advantages to using a music school instead of home study?
+Q. What are the advantages to using a music studio instead of home study?

 A. It can be convenient having someone travel to your house, but choosing outside music study has its many significant advantages: